 Bryan’s first CD of original songs, God’s Love is for everybody , was released in November 2002, and Can’t Keep Quiet! in 2005.
 The 2007 release My Money Talks: songs for worship, a powerful and timely collection of economics-themed songs, made clear to everyone what those who had attended his concerts and heard his recordings knew all along – Bryan’s songs speak deeply to both children and adults, and enable people of all ages to sing their faith in moving and memorable ways.

 Bryan’s 4th CD, A New Heart (2009), was his most ambitious and stylistically diverse recording to date, drawing on the deep wells of biblical vision and wisdom with songs that are, in Bryan’s inimitable style, evocative, engaging, and inspirational for young and old alike.
-Detectives of Divinity (2011) is Bryan’s newest release, once again enabling us to sing scripture together in new ways, this time with more “stripped down” acoustic arrangements.
+Detectives of Divinity (2011), Bryan’s newest release of original “songs of faith for small and tall,” once again enables us to sing scripture together in new ways, this time with more “stripped down” acoustic arrangements.

 Bryan’s songs have been embraced by the broader church, are sung regularly in many congregations, and have been published in various songbook and hymnal resources, including the Church Hymnary 4th Edition (Church of Scotland), the Sing With The World songbook (both edited by John Bell of the Iona community), International Songbook (Mennonite World Conference Assembly, Asunción, Paraguay), Leader magazine, numerous curriculum resources and congregational songbooks.
 Bryan has written well-loved theme songs for schools, conferences, and conventions, and the Presbyterian Church of Canada has made a DVD based on one of Bryan’s songs as a creation care resource for congregations.
 In addition to his studio albums, Bryan’s other recording credits include producing CDs for Vacation Bible School and the “Gather ‘Round” Sunday School Curriculum published by Herald Press and Faith and Life Resources.
 The Center for the Ministry of Teaching of the Virginia Theological Seminary (Episcopal Church) highlighted the focus on worship and Bryan’s original music as particular strengths in their recent selection of the 2009 Bible School Curriculum “Catch The Spirit” as a “top pick”.